vmware-archive/app-manage/puppet/pivotal-redis/README.md

 # About this module

-This module installs redis from the Pivotal APT Repo (YUM Repo Pending).
-For RHEL/Yum usage you will need to add a separate repository prior to invoking this module.
+This module installs redis from the Pivotal Package Repository (APT/YUM).
+Currently only RHEL 5 & 6, Ubuntu 10.04 & 12.04 are supported.

 # Before you begin